Digimon World Data Squad: Plot

 Commander Sampson calls and the DATS team tells him everything, much to their surprise.

 After Kosaburo joins the team, they find that Kagura is using the Code Keys to unlock the seal to the Cho-Mao Digimon, Lucemon.
 The team is sent to a forest where the Digital World begins to fall apart.
 In a re-match against Creepymon, the DATS team emerges as the victor.
 A gate to the Real World appears, which Creepymon flies through.
 He drops a Digivice iC, which the team identifies.
 Yoshino asks what he means by "going home."
 Yuma then joins the five.

 In the Real World, after defeating some Digimon that were attacking the Real World, they find Creepymon again for a final battle against him.
 After he was finally defeated, it is revealed that Nitta was missing because he was used as part of the material to create Creepymon.
 Nitta regained awareness and accepted the fact that he had become a Digimon.
 The Digivice (which Yoshi had picked up), however, did not belong to him, but to his daughter.
 He wanted a way to see his daughter again, making the Digivice appear.
 He was to become her Digimon.
 Because the device locked on to his Digital signature, he could never go back to being a human even if he was defeated.
 Before Nitta vanishes, he tells Yoshino to tell his daughter that he loves her.
 He also reveals that Kagura has the Code Key of Wrath, thus he has all the Code Keys (Wrath, Gluttony, Greed, Sloth, Envy and Lust) to unseal Lucemon.

 Kagura summons Lucemon.
 Yuma tells her brother that what he's doing isn't right.
 After Lucemon is defeated, he absorbs Kagura (revealing Kagura himself as the final Code Key of Pride, the first six were to free him from his physical imprisonment in the Dark Area itself and the Code Key of Pride was necessary for Lucemon to leave the boundaries of the Dark Area as well as send his power out beyond) and retreats.
 After a group of Mega Digimon are defeated, the DATS team confront Lucemon.
 After beating him, he changes into his Shadow Lord Mode.
 When the six emerge the victor, Kagura is freed from Lucemon and lies on the ground, asking for forgiveness.

 Development

 As part of a measure to create the atmosphere of a digital world in which the characters are trapped, developer Bandai Namco Games added polygonal and pixelated elements to the environments.
 The game was announced by Namco Bandai Games on May 16, 2007, exhibited at Electronic Entertainment Expo (E3) 2007, and had gone gold by August 13.

 Reception

-The game received negative scores from major review portals, achieving 43 score on Metacritic.
+The game received "generally unfavorable reviews" according to the review aggregation website Metacritic.
+In Japan, however, Famitsu gave it a score of one eight, two sixes, and one five for a total of 25 out of 40.